-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We did not identify any deficiencies in internal control that we consider to be a significant deficiency. finance.
-In addition to the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards, we became aware of additional matters to bring to your attention.
-The following paragraphs summarize our comments and recommendations regarding these matters.
+In addition to the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards, we became aware of a matter to bring to your attention.
+The following paragraphs summarize our comments and recommendations regarding this matter.

-1. Collateralization of Deposits
+1. Cybersecurity